briankoser/kodex/articles/2022-02-01-january-2022-summary.md

 # Personal
 - Started bullet journaling
 - Fourth daughter was born!
 Susanna Carol Koser, named for her grandmothers.
-Guess I need a new site logo.

 # Projects
 - Started a project related to Lancelot Andrewes's daily prayers.
 Step one is to get a transcript.